Your Cart

 To use BCAAs, try adding a BCAA protein powder to coffee, shakes or smoothies about 30 to 60 minutes before or after workouts (some bodybuilders also use this supplement while working out for extra support).
 A general recommendation is to consume a starting dose of about 90 milligrams per pound of body weight per day.

-12. L-Carnitine
+14. L-Carnitine

 L-carnitine is an amino acid that is naturally found in the body, particularly inside muscles and the brain.
-Normally we obtain some L-carnitine from foods like red meat, avocado and soybeans; however, it’s also taken by some in capsule, powder or liquid forms to increase their intake.
+Normally we obtain some L-carnitine from foods like red meat, beef liver, avocado and soybeans; however, it’s also taken by some in capsule, powder or liquid forms to increase their intake.

 Because L-carnitine plays a role in energy metabolism, it’s often promoted as a supplement that may help promote fat burning and muscle gains.
 Overall, there’s mixed findings about how well it works, so results seem to vary.
 However, it may potentially help with things like energy support, having healthy endurance/stamina and building overall strength.